nbaertsch/nimless-nimvoke/README.md

 # Nimless Nimvoke
-This is a template for writing shellcode that makes syscalls.
+This is a template for writing syscall-capable shellcode in nim.
 It's based on my nimvoke project, but this compiles to PIC shellcode thanks to previous [work](https://github.com/m4ul3r/writing_nimless) by [m4ul3r](https://github.com/m4ul3r).

 ## What?
 `shellcode.nim` is a template for writing shellcode that makes syscalls.
 The provided example is a simple `NtRaiseHardError` message box.